nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **AI Assistance**: The *SellSavvy* logo was generated with ChatGPT 4.0.

-- **References to Other Team Projects (TPs)**:
+- **References to Other Team Projects (TPs):**

-    - For our User Guide, we referred to the [AY2425S1-CS2103T-F14a-1 User Guide](https://github.com/AY2425S1-CS2103T-F14a-1/tp/blob/master/docs/UserGuide.md) and adapted their Markbind layouts for constraint and tips boxes.
+  - **User Guide**: We referred to the [AY2425S1-CS2103T-F14a-1 User Guide](https://github.com/AY2425S1-CS2103T-F14a-1/tp/blob/master/docs/UserGuide.md) and adapted their Markbind layouts for constraint and tips boxes.
+  - **Developer Guide**: For the *Saving Data* section under the appendix, we referred to the [AY2425S1-CS2103T-F14a-1 Developer Guide](https://ay2425s1-cs2103t-f14a-1.github.io/tp/DeveloperGuide.html#saving-data) on how to handle missing or corrupted data files.

 --------------------------------------------------------------------------------------------------------------------